Have you been injured in an accident that was not your fault?

 St Albans road accident claims

-It does not matter if you have been hurt in a crash, or have suffered an injury riding a cycle on St Albans's roads, we're here to help.
-Quittance's road accident compensation claim guide sets out what you need to know about what to do.Road accident claims
+Whether you have been hurt in a crash, or have suffered an injury riding a bike, we're here to help.
+Our road accident compensation claim guide sets out what you need to know about making a claim.

 If you have sustained an injury because of your employer's actions or negligence, you have the right to make a claim.

 Clinical (or medical) negligence describes when a person sustains an injury or illness due to the carelessness of a doctor, nurse or other medical professional.
-If you have been the victim of medical negligence, Quittance can help you make a claim against the NHS hospital or private clinic that was responsible.
+If you have been affected by medical negligence, our panel of expert clinical negligence solicitors can help you claim compensation from any of the clinics and NHS trusts responsible for St Albans, including East and North Hertfordshire NHS Trust (Lister Hospital, Coreys Mill Lane, Stevenage, Hertfordshire).

-Under a CFA, St Albans injury claimants will also not have to pay any fees upfront.
+St Albans injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in St Albans, Hertfordshire and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in St Albans, Hertfordshire and throughout the UK make a claim without any financial risk.

 What do I pay if I win my injury claim?